REGISTER AS BREEDER

 The calf book certificates of rejected animals are cancelled and you receive

-registration certificate (white)
+a new registration certificate (white)

 for animals which pass inspection.